Charge avalanches and depinning in the Coulomb glass: The role of long-range interactions: Introduction

-In this work we investigate the out-of-equilibrium behavior of a three-dimensional Coulomb glass at zero temperature and study the hopping and current avalanches triggered by increasing an externally-applied electric field.
-Previous work on avalanches in the CG in three space dimensions done by Palassini and Goethe,\cite{palassini:12} which trigger avalanches via dipole excitations or charge insertions, find scale-free behavior for long-range hopping dynamics, but when hopping is bounded by a finite fixed range they do not find any scale-free avalanches.
+In this work, we investigate the out-of-equilibrium behavior of a three-dimensional Coulomb glass at zero temperature and study the hopping and total charge displacement avalanches triggered by increasing an externally-applied electric field.
+Previous work on avalanches in the CG in three space dimensions done by Palassini and Goethe \cite{palassini:12}, which trigger avalanches via dipole excitations or charge insertions, find scale-free behavior for long-range hopping dynamics, but when hopping is bounded by a finite fixed range they do not find any scale-free avalanches.
 Because physical electrons rearrange themselves by finite-range hopping it is of interest to search for a scale-free behavior in the CG for bounded hopping dynamics by other means.

 Here we study the CG with particle-number-conserving short-range hopping, by ``adiabatically'' increasing an external electric field up to a depinning electric field $\mathcal{E}_{\text{dp}}$ that separates the steady current state from just finite electron rearrangements as a reaction to the external field.
-We find that scale-free avalanches arise in the Coulomb glass when the electric field is close to the aforementioned depinning field.
+We find that scale-free avalanches arise in the Coulomb glass when the electric field is close to $\mathcal{E}_{\text{dp}}$.
 To emphasize the role played by the long-range Coulomb interactions we repeat our simulations for an equivalent short-range interacting model.
-In this case we do not find any scale-free avalanches, but do find a finite electric-field-dependent characteristic avalanche size $n_{\text{SR}}^{*}(\mathcal{E})$.
+In this case we still find a sharply defined depinning transition, but a completely different form for the critical behavior.
+Here we do not find any scale-free avalanches, in dramatic contrast to the behavior of the CG model.

 The outline of this paper is as follows.
 Section \ref{sec:model} describes the model, followed by a description of the used numerical procedure in Sec.~\ref{sec:coulomb:algorithm}.
 Measured quantities are introduced in Sec.~\ref{sec:coulomb:observables}, followed by results presented in Sec.~\ref{sec:results}.